Guckheim: Sightseeing and recreation

 Guckheim is framed by nearby broadleaf and fir forests in which it is worth going for a walk.
 Worthy of special mention are the nature trail for forestry and ornithology on the Rothenberg and the nearby ruins of the Weltersburg (castle), built after 1100, both of which can easily be reached on foot from Guckheim.
 The Elbbach flows right by Guckheim to the Lahn.
 With its water power, the mill was powered centuries ago.
 Some 5 km away is found Schloss Westerburg (residential castle), first mentioned in 1192.
 Furthermore, lying roughly 10 km away, between Pottum und Stahlhofen is the Wiesensee (lake) and its accompanying recreation area.
 The lake is some 450 m high and has an area of about 80 ha.

 About 750 m from Guckheim, an 11-km-long, popular hiking trail leads from the direction of Wallmerod to the former railway area in Westerburg.
 The trail, which is also used by cyclists and skaters, is to be extended in the next few years by 10 to 20 km towards Höhn/Rennerod across the railway bridge, a protected monument, in Westerburg.

+Electricity supply

+the ground of the former mine Erna-Marie between Weltersburg and Guckheim a solar park is under construction.